stjet/rsban-node/README.md

 ### Contact us

-We want to hear about any trouble, success, delight, or pain you experience when using RsBanano.
-Let us know by [filing an issue](https://github.com/stjet/rsbanano-node/issues), or joining the [RsNano Discord](https://discord.gg/kBwvAyxEWE) for issues common to both RsNano and RsBanano.
+We want to hear about any trouble, success, delight, or pain you experience when using RsBan.
+Let us know by [filing an issue](https://github.com/stjet/rsban-node/issues), or joining the [RsNano Discord](https://discord.gg/kBwvAyxEWE) for issues common to both RsNano and RsBanano.

 # The codebase